 Utility bills for the last 12 months – while the hard copies of the utility bills are typically not requested, having scanned copies of these ready to go is a good idea.
 In the least, have all of the utilities bill together for an accurate utility cost for the listing.

-Survey (If in possession) – Often, surveys become lost from the home’s paperwork.
+Survey (If in possession) – Sometimes, surveys are lost from the home’s paperwork.
 If you have one, great!
-However, even if you have a survey, it may be required that a new one be performed if the survey is older, there have been improvements on the property, or if the buyer is requesting a higher level of survey than the one in your possession.
+However, even if you have a survey, it may be required that a new survey be performed if it’s older, there have been improvements on the property, or if the buyer is requesting a higher level survey than the one in your possession.

 The septic pump and inspection are a requirement in Summit and Park Counties during the sale of a home.
 Typically, the seller pays for this.
-Currently, there is a waiting list for septic companies to complete the work, and it can delay the closing date of the home's sale.
+There can be a waiting list for septic companies to complete the work, and it can delay the closing date of the home’s sale.

-If the septic has been pumped and inspected within one year of the closing date of the sale of the home, the seller usually isn’t required to perform the pump and inspection.
+If the septic has been pumped and inspected within one year of the closing date for the home's sale, the seller usually isn’t required to perform the pump and inspection.

-For further information regarding the selling paperwork for your home please contact us.
+For additional information regarding the paperwork for selling your home, please contact us.